ebbaj/a-frame-foggy-forest/README.md

 # Foggy Forest

-Hyper Island - Exploring Code module - Brief 1 <br />. return
+Hyper Island - Exploring Code module - Brief 1 <br />
 Answer the riddle correctly and locate the missing piece in the Foggy Forest.

 ### Brief